signalfx/kong-plugin-signalfx/README.md

 git clone git@github.com:signalfx/kong-plugin-signalfx.git
 cd kong-plugin-signalfx
 luarocks make

+# and be sure to notify Kong of the plugin

 echo 'custom_plugins = signalfx' > /etc/kong/signalfx.conf  # or add to your existing configuration file
 ```